 Patients with central sleep apnea fall into 2 groups based on their carbon dioxide level and ventilatory drive.

 Cheyne-Stokes breathing, a discrete pattern of the second form of central sleep apnea, is thought to be caused by intrinsic properties of the respiratory control center in the response to hypoxia and acidosis with hyperpnea, causing reoxygenation and alkalosis, leading to hypoventilation by hypopnea and apnea.

 Congenital central hypoventilation (a form of Ondine curse) is a rare form of idiopathic CSA in neonates and may be associated with Hirschsprung disease.
 A mutation in the PHOX2 gene is responsible for 80 to 90% of cases.
 This mutation produces variable phenotypes, and clinically evident cases are inherited in a dominant pattern.

 Diagnosis of central sleep apnea is suspected on the basis of history and is confirmed by polysomnography.
-However, testing may not be necessary if CSA causes no symptoms or is clearly related to an identifiable disorder.
-To diagnose causes of CSA, brain or brain stem imaging may be indicated.
+However, testing may not be necessary if there are no symptoms; instead, aggressive management of medical disorders that can cause sleep apnea (eg, heart failure) is tried first.

-Electrode pacing of the phrenic nerve and/or diaphragm is an option, such as for children > 2 yr with congenital central hypoventilation syndrome.
+Electrode pacing of the phrenic nerve and/or diaphragm is an option, such as for children > 2 years with congenital central hypoventilation syndrome.

 Recently, a transvenous phrenic nerve stimulation system has become available.
 The system is programmed to produce a rhythmic breathing pattern that stabilizes tidal volume, airflow, and oxygenation, entraining breathing during sleep and potentially altering disease progression (1).